love at first sight

 It is only when he is outside that he realizes he probably should have grabbed his coat from the couch; it is incredibly chilly and the snow is falling down gently in flurries, coating his thick, navy-sweater that isn't quite as cozy when wet.

-He lights the fag before taking a long, slow drag, his body filling with the warmth that tobacco, smoke and tar brings.
+He lights the cigarette before taking a long, slow drag, his body filling with the warmth that tobacco, smoke and tar brings.
 He smirks slightly, enjoying the feeling of the nicotine coursing in his veins, but his holy moment is short-lived when he hears the sliding-glass door open.

 He nearly drops his jaw when he hears the voice; it is sweet, melodious, like a song filtering through his ears and melting his brain into a liquid of non-comprehension.
 It is only when he looks behind him does his heart stop beating.

-There is this woman, the woman he was so struck by, drowning in a pea-coat that is, clearly, too large for her with a can of cola, rosy cheeks and a small smile.
+There is this woman, the woman he was so struck by, drowning in a pea-coat that is, clearly, too large for her with a can of cola, rosy cheeks and a pretty smile.
 "You really should think about quitting, sir."